flashcordon/big-history/Exploration-spatiale.md

 Compared to how often an astronaut performs other tasks, spacewalks are relatively rare.
 They're expensive, time-consuming and most of all dangerous.
 Astronauts usually operate robotic arms like the Canadian-built robotic arm — known as Canadarm2 — to remotely work in the harsh thermal vacuum of space.
 Occasionally, though, when robotics just won't do the trick, specially trained astronauts must venture outside of the spaceship to complete the task with human finesse.

-Astronauts get their first space-suited glimpse of the ISS not in the vacuum of space, but 40 feet (12 meters) underwater.
-Years before astronauts ever perform an EVA in space, they begin training in the Neutral Buoyancy Lab at NASA's Johnson Space Center in Houston — a 6 million gallon (22,700 metric tons) pool housing a submerged replica of the space station.
-An astronaut trains for approximately 7 hours in the pool for every hour they might spend walking in space, according to NASA.
-Underwater, astronauts practice connecting electrical cables, removing broken equipment and everything else they'll be doing in space, all while learning how to work within the constricting suit.
-Most spacewalks are performed in pairs.
-(So far, there has been only one three-person EVA.)
-One astronaut is the lead spacewalker, responsible for keeping track of the cadence, safety and completion of the entire jaunt.

 Once in orbit, preparation for the spacewalk starts days before the space travelers go out into the void.
 Astronauts prepare for their ultimate home-improvement project by checking every part of their suit and their tools, making sure they're both assembled and tethered properly.
 About 24 hours before the spacewalk, astronauts undergo decompression, the same procedure divers follow when returning from the depths of the ocean to the surface of the water.
 Inside the space station, air is pressurized to the same degree as it is on Earth at sea level: 14.7 pounds per square inch, or 1 atmosphere.